schirmer-lab/metagear/README.md

 # MetaGEAR

-This is a command-line wrapper for the MetaGEAR Pipeline for high-throughput microbiome metagenomic analysis.
+This is a command-l## Installatio# MetaGEAR

+A command-line wrapper for the MetaGEAR Pipeline for high-throughput microbiome metagenomic analysis.
 It provides easy-to-use tools for installing, configuring, and launching the MetaGEAR Pipeline—a Nextflow/NF-Core pipeline that streamlines end-to-end microbiome metagenomic workflows from raw reads to functional annotation.

 ## 🚀 Quick Start